hiero-ledger/hiero-docs/sdks-and-apis/sdks/smart-contracts/create-a-smart-contract.md

 If this constructor stores information, it is charged gas to store it.
 There is a fee in hbars to maintain that storage until the expiration time, and that fee is added as part of the transaction fee.

 {% hint style="danger" %}
 Smart contract entity auto renewal and expiry has been enabled.
-Please check out [HIP-16](https://hips.hedera.com/hip/hip-16) for more information.
+Please check out [HIP-16](https://hips.hedera.com/hip/hip-16) and [HIP-372](https://hips.hedera.com/hip/hip-372) for more information.
 {% endhint %}

 {% hint style="info" %}